 - 1. Consistent with Articles 71 to 77 of the MSESD, it is reaffirmed that the implementation of the Action Plan is primarily the responsibility of the Governments and the Authorities designated for the implementation of Educational Policies of each country.
 Because of the multi- and inter-disciplinary nature of ESD, other Ministries, Agencies, organisations and stakeholders should be encouraged to support ESD initiatives and collaborate in the design, support and implementation of ESD programmes beyond the schooling system, recognising ESD interventions as important components of management and professional development of various sectors including health, industry, tourism, agriculture, financing, trade, construction and media.
 To facilitate coordinated approaches, countries are encouraged to appoint an Officer/Focal Point responsible for ESD in every Ministry of Education. - 2.
 For the MSESD and its Action Plan to substantially contribute to the sustainable future of the Mediterranean, ensuring adequate funding for ESD is an important precondition.
-Although, as stated in Article 75 of the MSESD, the cost of its implementation should, in principle, be borne by each country in coordination with other investments for Education,

-ESD should be supported also from additional budgets and funds dedicated to the achievement of the SDGs, beyond SDG 4 and contributions by donors.
-Similarly countries facing serious refugee flows should be assisted in dealing with ESD for refugees and host communities.

-- 3. The proposed regional activities and programmes (V.B and V.C) require adequate funding.
+Although, as stated in Article 75 of the MSESD, the cost of its implementation should, in principle, be borne by each country in coordination with other investments for Education, ESD should be supported also from additional budgets and funds dedicated to the achievement of the SDGs, beyond SDG 4. - 3.
+The proposed regional activities and programmes (V.B and V.C) require adequate funding.
 International Organisations and Agencies, the EU, Foundations and private donors should include the Priority Areas and themes in their budget programming and their calls for proposals.
 At the same time, systematic efforts should be made to include ESD components in relevant bilateral and multilateral development/aid programmes, including with the EU, considering investment in ESD as a genuine development activity.
 The establishment of a specialised ESD Fund may be considered. - 4.
 A Mediterranean Committee for ESD is to be established for following up and promoting the implementation of the MSESD and its Action Plan.
-The Committee will collaborate closely with the Global Action Programme (GAP) for ESD of UNESCO, the European Union, the League of the Arab States, the Secretariat of the Union of the Mediterranean (UfM) and the Mediterranean Commission for Sustainable Development (MCSD) (facilitated by UNEP/MAP) for pursuing its tasks.
+The Committee will collaborate closely with the Global Action Programme (GAP) for ESD of UNESCO, the European Commission, the Secretariat of the Union of the Mediterranean (UfM) and the Mediterranean Commission for Sustainable Development (MCSD) (facilitated by UNEP/MAP) for pursuing its tasks.
 Ministries of Education and other Ministries responsible for Environment and Sustainable Development of all countries of the region or their appointed representatives will be eligible to participate.
 Relevant international / regional (Mediterranean) organisations/stakeholders will also participate in its works.
-The Committee could set up focus groups to work on specific issues such as one on ESD indicators.
+The committee could set up focus groups to work on specific issues.
 The MEdIES Secretariat and the UNESCO Chair on Sustainable Development Management and Education in the Mediterranean by the University of Athens will be requested to continue their facilitating secretariat and scientifically advisory role under the guidance of the Committee.